-- Intracranial germ cell tumor often occurring in the pineal region (extragonadal seminoma/dysgerminoma)
+- Intracranial germ cell tumor, often occurring in the pineal region (extragonadal seminoma/dysgerminoma)

 - Polygonal primitive germ cells and lymphocytic infiltrates are common microscopic features

-- Single or multiple tumors may occur
+- Single or multiple tumors can occur

 - Multiple tumors are considered metastatic rather than synchronous in the United States

 - Children and young adults usually afflicted (90% are <20 years old)

 - Marked male gender predilection (10–33:1) in pineal-region germinomas

 - Females afflicted more commonly with suprasellar germinomas

 - Pineal region: headache due to mass effect on tectum and ventricular obstruction at the cerebral aqueduct, Parinaud syndrome (upgaze palsy)